Suggest a Songfact / Artistfact

 African musician Youssou N'Dour sang backup.
 In 1991 Gabriel performed this in N'Dour's native country of Senegal before a crowd of 70,000.

-This was featured in the movie Say Anything in a scene where John Cusack plays this from a Boom Box he holds over his head to win the heart of Ione Skye.
+This was featured in the 1989 movie Say Anything in a scene where John Cusack plays this from a Boom Box he holds over his head to win the heart of Ione Skye.
 Cameron Crowe, who directed the film, was going to use Billy Idol's "Got To Be A Lover," but it didn't work with the scene.
 Crowe got the idea to use this when he played a tape from his wedding which had the song on it.
-Because it was a deeply personal song, Gabriel did not want to let him use it, but when Crowe called and sent him a tape of the movie, Gabriel loved it and let him use it.
+Because it was a deeply personal song, Gabriel did not want to let him use it, but when Crowe called and sent him a tape of the movie, Gabriel loved it and gave his approval.

 This is one of the few slow songs that gets consistent airplay on rock radio.
 It was not real popular when it came out, but continues to get constant airplay on a variety of formats, as listeners never seem to tire of it.

-In 1994, Gabriel did a version of "In Your Eyes" live, which appears on disc 2 of the double CD set of Secret World Live, and lasts 11:34.
-On this version, he improvises a lot in the song with the backup singers. (thanks, Glenda - Austin, TX)
+In 1994, Gabriel did a version of "In Your Eyes" live, which appears on disc 2 of the double CD set of Secret World Live

 The singer/guitarist Jeffrey Gaines recorded a popular version of this song that got a lot of airplay on Adult Contemporary radio and appears on his 2001 album Always Be.
 Gaines writes most of his own material, but his cover of "In Your Eyes" has become his best-known work.
 When we asked him about performing a song written by someone else, he replied: "The conviction I have within that material is my joy of singing."